I-601 - Waiver of Grounds of Inadmissibility

 Clinical Interview

-One or more sessions conducted via secure telehealth with the qualifying relative, covering personal history, family dynamics, and the impact of potential separation.
+One or more sessions conducted via secure video (Google Meet) with the person being evaluated, covering personal history, family dynamics, and the impact of potential separation.

 2